joedougherty/buildaspider/README.rst

 Written such that it can either be used as-is for small sites, or extended for any number of crawling applications.

-**buildaspider** is intended as a platform to build tools for your own quality assurance purposes.
+**buildaspider** is intended as a platform to learn to build tools for your own quality assurance purposes.

 ===================